 Following extensive discussions between stakeholders including the Cathedral, the University of Newcastle, the Birdwood Heritage Committee and ICS – and a program of fundraising by the Birdwood Heritage Committee which included a major grant from the Copland Foundation – work commenced on a known and conjectural reconstruction.

 The hundreds of fragments of the Birdwood Flag were painstakingly sorted, cleaned, and humidified (to relax and soften the deteriorated silk fabric in preparation for stitching).
 The fragments were then laid out into original positions where this was able to be determined, or approximate positions based on the colour of the silk, evidence of seams or other information.
 The fragments were tacked (stitched) into position between two layers of tulle fabric which is commonly used as lining in the conservation of fragile silk textiles.

-A new protective showcase was commissioned so that the Birdwood Flag can once again be hung for display, in turn, at the Newcastle Cathedral and at the University of Newcastle.
+A protective showcase was commissioned so that the Birdwood Flag can once again be displayed, in turn, at the Cathedral and the University of Newcastle.

 Overview ICS won the 2022 NSW National Trust “Conservation – Interiors and Objects” Award for the restoration of this 17th Century still life.
 The discovery of the true artist and date of the piece made headlines around the world.
 The still life painting originally belonged to the National Trust’s Woodford Academy collection.
 Its provenance was unknown, and for many years...

 Overview ICS was engaged by St Agnes’ Catholic Church to undertake conservation treatment on the 14 Stations of the Cross and two sculptures of Mary and Jesus located inside St Agnes’ Catholic Church in Port Macquarie.
 Each Station is modelled...